rclone/rclone/docs/content/flags.md

       --bwlimit BwTimetable                  Bandwidth limit in kBytes/s, or use suffix b|k|M|G or a full timetable.
-      --ca-cert string                       CA certificate used to verify servers --cache-dir string                     Directory rclone will use for caching. (default "$HOME/.cache/rclone") --checkers int                         Number of checkers to run in parallel. (default 8) -c, --checksum                             Skip based on checksum (if available) & size, not mod-time & size --client-cert string                   Client SSL certificate (PEM) for mutual TLS auth
+      --ca-cert string                       CA certificate used to verify servers --cache-dir string                     Directory rclone will use for caching. (default "$HOME/.cache/rclone") --check-first                          Do all the checks before starting transfers.
+      --checkers int                         Number of checkers to run in parallel. (default 8) -c, --checksum                             Skip based on checksum (if available) & size, not mod-time & size --client-cert string                   Client SSL certificate (PEM) for mutual TLS auth